Megastrik3/kettering_proguard_ai/README.md

 ### Folders
 - `/datasets`: this folder contains the active dataset that is being used to train the model.
 The active dataset resides in a subfolder called "bus-aps".
 - `/conda_environment`: This folder holds the conda config file which can be used to load the libraries for this repository.
-- `/runs`: This folder contains every version trained model and the export varients.
+- `/runs`: This folder contains every version of the trained models and their export varients.

 # How to use the Repository